hfiref0x/KDU/README.md

 # Reporting bugs and incompatibilities

-If you expirienced bug or incompatibility while using KDU with 3rd party software or OS feel free to fill the issue.
+If you experienced bug or incompatibility while using KDU with 3rd party software or OS feel free to fill the issue.
 However if this incompatibility is caused by your own actions such reports will be ignored.
 Any BSOD reports should include minidump attached or your own dump analysis (windbg !analyze -v), issues without these information will be ignored.

 Anticheat, antimalware incompatibilities will be ignored, that's your own fault.